radar/guides/warden/README.markdown

 modifying content and other fun things.
 They can even stop the request in its tracks and return a response immediately.

-This particular piece of middleware, `Warden::Manager`, is provided by the warden gem which you may know from such places as the `Gemfile` of this application, and as a major component in how Devise works.
+There's a particular piece of middleware that the Warden gem provides called, `Warden::Manager`.
+Inside this guide's example application, you can see this middleware.
 This middleware is configured like this inside `config/application.rb`:

 ```ruby
 config.middleware.use Warden::Manager do |manager|